sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 BUZZER + DISPLAY
        ↓
 "STOP / BRAKE"
-That is the core architecture you were trying to understand.
+This constitutes the core system architecture.

-6. What is the actual solution we are imagining?
+## 6. Candidate Solution Architecture
-At this stage, do not commit to the exact hardware yet.
+At this stage, the exact hardware should not yet be selected.
-But a possible architecture could look like:
+A possible architecture is as follows:

               ┌──────────────────────┐
               │      MINE DUMPER     │